 Some people I’ve talked to have said WOAH that’s a lot of money for 3 months, while others say dang that’s nothing for 3 months!
 It all depends on how and when you’re traveling and how much you’re splurging vs. sticking to a budget.

-The hardest part for me has been switching to a frugal mindset.
+The hardest part for me was switching to a frugal mindset.
 In San Francisco, I was saving for my trip of course, but I also had an income.
 So spending was pretty easy and I felt I could justify things a bit more.
-Plus things in SF were soooo expensive that now it’s hard to compare and everything seems cheap!
-In SF you can’t find a single thing to eat for $3 whereas out here you can!
+Plus things in SF were really expensive that now it’s hard to compare and everything seems cheap!
+In SF you can’t find a single thing to eat for $3 whereas out here you can.
 That’s been an interesting switch, but after 3 months I now have a grasp on what is ‘cheap’ and what is ‘expensive’ for a long-term traveler.

-The main ways I’ve stuck to the budget have been:
+The main ways I stuck to the budget were:

 1. Staying in hostels – usually, I book using Hostelworld and it’s amazing for finding cheap places to stay

 2. Eating street food and cooking for myself

 3. Not going inside every single museum and castle.
 Only the ones that I’m really excited about.